 Located in the Department of Neurology, the neuroimaging research unit brings together a group of scientists, committed to the advancement of knowledge and development of MRI.
-Owing to the fact that successful MRI research needs the incorporation of multiple disciplines, our members have a background in mathematics, physics or biomedical engineering.
+Because of the fact that successful MRI research needs the incorporation of multiple disciplines, our members have a background in mathematics, physics or biomedical engineering.

-Our research project "Fast QSM" received the HTI:Human-Technology-Interface Award.
+Our research project "Fast QSM for Alzheimer's disease" received the HTI:Human-Technology-Interface Award.

-We are happy to announce to host the 4th International Workshop on MRI Phase Contrast & Quantitative Susceptibility Mapping in Graz.
+We hosted the 4th International Workshop on MRI Phase Contrast & Quantitative Susceptibility Mapping in Graz.

-The magazine "UNIZEIT" featured our research project in cooperation with the Institute of Physics: UNIZEIT - Rost im Kopf ("the rusting brain").
+The magazine "UNIZEIT" featured our research project in cooperation with the Institute of Physics: UNIZEIT - Rost im Kopf ("the rusty brain").